Blog

 It’s a vicious circle as mouth breathing makes sleep apnea worse, but sleep apnea can cause you to get into the habit of mouth breathing.

-Mouth Breathing Makes Getting the Sleep You Need Hard
+Mouth Breathing Makes Getting Enough Sleep Harder

 What are the Benefits of Nasal Breathing?